 With lab work and close interaction with instructors, the biology program provides a highly personalized learning experience.
-Here exploration is at the forefront, so we offer students the flexibility to pursue their interests while providing them with a the grounding in the science of biology that they'll need to succeed in the field.
+Here exploration is at the forefront, so we offer students the flexibility to pursue their interests while providing them with a grounding in the science of biology that they'll need to succeed in the field.

-The Chemistry Department at St. Scholastica offers majors in both chemistry (B.A. or B.S. degree) and bio-chemistry (B.S. degree).
-Additionally, licensure for teaching high school chemistry is offered in collaboration with The College's Education Department.
+The Chemistry Department at St. Scholastica offers majors in both chemistry (B.A. or B.S. degree) and biochemistry (B.S. degree).
+Additionally, licensure for teaching high school chemistry is offered in collaboration with the College's Education Department.

 Each of these majors provides a strong background in the basics of inorganic, organic, and analytical chemistry - especially the chemistry major, which offers opportunities for more detailed study in these areas and physical chemistry.
-In comparison, the biochemistry major includes coursework in anatomy, physiology, and genetics, and serves as an ideal major for those considering medical dental, pharmacy or physician assistant school.
+In comparison, the biochemistry major includes coursework in anatomy, physiology, and genetics, and serves as an ideal major for those considering medical dental, pharmacy, or physician assistant school.

 The mathematics program provides excellent preparation for careers in industry, secondary education or advanced graduate studies.
 Students are encouraged to pursue a minor or a second major in a field to which mathematics may be profitably applied, such as management, computer information systems or a science.
 Those planning to teach mathematics in middle and secondary grades should major in mathematics, while those preparing to teach in elementary grades should select a mathematics minor.